How to Get to Newfoundland, Canada

 Flying to Newfoundland

-You can also find flights from London for around €700 with a stopover.
-These are often in Nova Scotia.
-From Paris, you’ll have to fly first to Montreal (which is the cheapest flight in my opinion) and then another flight from Montreal to St. John’s.
+You may also find connecting flights from London for fares that vary by season with a stopover.
+Many itineraries connect through another Canadian airport.
+From Paris, one common option is to fly first to Montreal (often one of the most practical options) and then another flight from Montreal to St. John’s.

 Arriving in Newfoundland by boat